 The objectives, performance indicators, measures and criteria in the MOP are designed to form the basis of the performance measure and provide the ability to track the development of sustainable ecosystems through a series of conceptual stages.
-This information is provided for all defined rehabilitation domains in Table 14 and aligned to Plans 3A-3C.
+This information is provided for all defined rehabilitation domains in Table 15 and aligned to Plans 3A-3C.

-Table 14: Rehabilitation Table - Objectives, Performance Indicators, Measures and Criteria
+Table 15: Rehabilitation Table - Objectives, Performance Indicators, Measures and Criteria

 Objective Performance Indicator Completion Criteria Justification Complete (Yes/No) Progress at end of MOP Phase 1 - Decommissioning Domain 1 - Infrastructure Services disconnected and removed.
-Buildings and fixed plant removed.
-All infrastructure not required, or identified for post-closure landuse, removed.
-Where not required in the Ashtonfield Agreement, all buildings, fixed plant and All road infrastructure required left in place in maintained condition.
-Remaining infrastructure subject to obtaining appropriate approvals.
-Ashtonfield Agreement powerlines will be demolished and removed from the site.
-Sealed roads not required to be stripped of bitumen surface. .
-No Not commenced Under the Ashtonfield Agreement designated roads will be left in a maintained condition at the end of operations suitable for 2WD or 4WD Carbonaceous material removed from CHPP area and placed in mine void.
-Landscape Management Plan dry weather access.
+All infrastructure not required, Post closure approved No Buildings and fixed plant removed. or identified for post-closure landuse, removed. landuse will require access, easements and Not commenced Where not required in the Ashtonfield Agreement, all buildings, fixed plant and All road infrastructure required left in place in maintained condition.
+Remaining infrastructure subject to obtaining appropriate regulatory some infrastructure. (ie Hunter Water) PA 07_0087 PA 05_0136 powerlines will be demolished and removed from the site.
+Sealed roads not required to be stripped of bitumen surface. - approvals.
+Under the Ashtonfield Agreement designated roads will be left in a maintained condition at the end of operations suitable for 2WD or 4WD dry weather access.
+Carbonaceous material removed from CHPP area and placed in mine void. dry weather access.
 Hazardous and contaminated materials removed and remediated.
 Phase 2 Contamination Assessment carried out.
-Contaminated materials remediated or removed from site in accordance with Schedule B1 NEPM Guidelines.
-Domain 2 - Tailings Storage Area All infrastructure used for transporting water and fine rejects slurry between the U-Cut Tailings Dam and the CHPP will be removed. rejects slurry between the U-Cut removed.
-Dam and the CHPP will be removed.
-Services disconnected and or identified for post-closure landuse, removed.
-Ashtonfield Agreement No In progress Piezometers will be left behind to measure groundwater movement as part of monitoring program.
+Contaminated materials remediated or removed from site in accordance with NEPM Guidelines.
+This MOP NEPM Schedule B2 Domain 2 - Tailings Storage Area All infrastructure used for transporting water and fine rejects slurry between the U-Cut Tailings Dam and the CHPP will be removed.
+Services disconnected and removed.
+All infrastructure not required, or identified for post-closure landuse, removed.
+Post closure approved landuse will require access, easements and Piezometers will be left behind to measure groundwater movement as part of monitoring program.
 All pumping infrastructure removed.
-Piezometers remaining subject to appropriate approval / licences.
-Ashtolilled Agreement No In progress
+Piezometers remaining subject to appropriate regulatory approval / licences. some infrastructure. (ie Hunter Water) PA 07_0087 PA 05_0136 No In progress